Click on the Map to Browse Villas in Croatia…

 Photo © Zlatni Rat Bol Brac Island by Boris Kacanvia Croatian National Tourist Board

 There are fantastic array of villas in Croatia to choose from, in a variety of wonderful locations.
-From idyllic, island retreats with hidden coves and turquoise bays to old towns oozing with history, Croatia is waiting to be explored.
-If you’ve never been to Croatia before, Dubrovnik villas might be the best place to start – quintessential Croatian villages on the sea with easy access to the famous UNESCO World Heritage site of Dubrovnik Old town and Dubrovnik’s own little islands just off the coast.
+Check out our Villas in Croatia Map of the locations you can choose from.
+There are beautiful islands, wondeful beaches with turquoise bays and old towns with plenty of history, Croatia is waiting to be explored.
+On the villas in Croatia map of locations, the old town of Dubrovnik has an array of villas and Dubrovnik would a good place to start – quintessential Croatian villages on the sea with easy access to the famous UNESCO World Heritage site of Dubrovnik Old town and Dubrovnik’s own little islands just off the coast.

 Try sought after Mlini Bay for large villas and family villas with stunning views and beautiful Croatian beaches or Cavtat Bay for its picturesque old town.
 Both have water taxis in to the Old Town of Dubrovnik and out to the Elafitti Islands along with plenty of cozy restaurants to choose from.
 Or how about pretty Zaton Bay, on the other side of Dubrovnik, also close to Dubrovnik old town and full of charm.
 The area of Konavle is also delightful – just south of Cavtat Bay, some of the best traditional restaurants are here and there are some lovely activities like horse riding and folklore demonstrations.